Propaganda Girls Audiolibro Por Lisa Rogak arte de portada

 $14.95 al mes después de 30 días.
 Cancela en cualquier momento.

-The incredible untold story of four women who helped win WWII by generating a wave of black propaganda.
+The incredible untold story of four women who spun the web of deception that helped win World War II

 Betty MacDonald was a 28-year-old reporter from Hawaii.
 Zuzka Lauwers grew up in a tiny Czechoslovakian village and knew five languages by the time she was 21.
 Jane Smith-Hutton was the wife of a naval attaché living in Tokyo.
 Marlene Dietrich, the German-American actress and singer, was of course one of the biggest stars of the 20th century.
 These four women, each fascinating in her own right, together contributed to one of the most covert and successful military campaigns in WWII.